chitraarasu/chitraarasu/README.md

 <br >

-I love sharing knowledge and writing blogs, and that's why LearnWithMe WordPress Blog exists!
+I enjoy exploring new technologies and building real-world applications, which led me to create my WordPress blog.

 ### What is LearnWithMe?

-LearnWithMe is a wordpress blog for learning Web/Mobile development and coding.
-Including new technologies and frameworks and anything really related to development world.
+LearnWithMe is a WordPress blog where I occasionally share my learnings about Web and Mobile development, including new technologies, frameworks, and practical coding concepts.

 ### Coding Stats